About De Civitate

 I’m still trying to figure out what to do about this, but, for now: if you find a post on this Substack that seems badly formatted, visit JamesJHeaney.com and search for the original post there.
 That blog should remain online forever.

 First and foremost, all De Civ readers can get my newest articles quickly and reliably by subscribing to my Substack’s free list.
 I mean, that’s the point.
 This is not news to you.
+The main reason I switched to Substack was frustration with WordPress, including its mailing list management.
+Substack does a great job with this, and I can unreservedly recommend a free subscription to you.

 Second, everyone can participate in the comments.
 There’s no paywall on those.
 Just subscribe so you get the notifications about new posts and jump in.
 I’m hoping that the fact Substack’s comments work so much better than what we’ve dealt with on the old WordPress blog for the past several years means we’ll actually start to have comments again.